Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Case study

 Models were trained with the MACE implementation.\cite{MACE} At present, users manually specify all training hyperparameters.
 In future releases, we will integrate LLM agents to assist with parameter selection and configuration generation.
 A cutoff radius of 6 \AA\ was employed to define the local environment of each atom, ensuring the inclusion of relevant neighbors while maintaining computational efficiency.

 The log loss function was chosen for its balance between sensitivity to small deviations and robustness against larger errors.
 The MACE fine-tuning with the foundation model mace-mpa-0-medium.model has been used.
 We used a foundation model, as it has been trained on the whole periodic table and on materials, making our model more flexible.
 Moreover, training from this checkpoint would speed up the convergence of our fitting process.\cite{fine-tuning-juttafriend}.
 We trained the models for a total of 350 epochs in two stages.
 During the first stage (250 epochs), equal weights were assigned to the energy and force terms.
 In the second stage (100 epochs), the weight on the forces was increased to be ten times larger than that on the energies, in order to prioritize force fitting.
+For both stages of the training procedure, the same dataset was used.
 All details of the training parameters are provided in the SI.